Most Gun-Friendly States in 2024

 #8 Texas

-If you’re at least 21 years of age and lawfully allowed to possess a firearm, you can conceal carry without a permit[75] in Texas.
+If you’re at least 21 years of age and lawfully allowed to possess a firearm, you can conceal or open carry without a permit[75] in Texas.
 However, Commissioned Officers are unable to enforce carry restrictions[76] on those aged 18-20 due to a 5th Circuit Court of Appeals ruling (although this is subject to change).
 Residents can travel to 37 other states with an enhanced firearm permit, and Texas honors 44 other states’ CCWs.

 While firearms and ammunition aren’t exempt from taxation, safety equipment, such as safes, barrel locks, and trigger locks, are exempt[77].